DiegooADB/YoutubePlaylistDownloader/README.md

-This project is used to download playlists and allow users to choose if they want to make 1 archive with all of the videos or just get the separate file
+This project allows users to downlaod videos from youtube mixes playlist, and verify if you have the archive with the same title of the video